 - Integration with a variety of media files;

 - Apple-only compatibility;

-- Limited functionality compared to more advanced solutions;
+- Notes has limited functionality compared to more advanced solutions;

 - Few editing options are available;